 Illustration by Bettina Reinemann

-Arguably a more important asset than the resume, your UX portfolio is critical in helping you land a great career opportunity.
+Arguably a more important asset than the designer resume, your UX portfolio is critical in helping you land a great career opportunity.
 It doesn’t just showcase your best work, it helps an employer or client understand how you think and what sets you apart.

 The current situation in the professional world, caused by the COVID-19 pandemic, is undoubtedly very challenging and has brought a lot of job uncertainty with it.
 So, if you do find yourself at home and have some free time on your hands, now could actually be a good opportunity to either start work on your portfolio or polish and improve it.

 To help you take advantage of this time, inspire you, and boost your skills, we talked to some leading designers and portfolio experts.
 Their insights and practical advice will help you create a strong, memorable portfolio that stands out and puts you on the path to a successful interview.

 Know why you’re making a portfolio

 “The first step is knowing why you’re building a portfolio,” points out Juhie Tamboli, senior product manager for Adobe Portfolio, currently free on a 60 day trial (which you can activate any time before the end of the year).
 “Is it to land a freelance gig?
 Or perhaps you’re looking to switch careers?
 If you answer this well, the rest will come more easily.”

 Then present your best work with the why in mind, Tamboli recommends.
 “You don’t need to showcase everything in your portfolio, but focus on your best work to help you land the opportunity you have in mind.
 Amplify what’s uniquely you, and share it throughout your portfolio whether that’s in a stellar About Me statement or in the body of your work that you’ve selected.”

 Finally, Tamboli advises not to forget to share the process.
 “A part of what makes your portfolio unique to you is the process behind the work, not just the final piece.”

 Start simple and don’t try to perfect it